stefanzweifel/laravel-backup-restore/README.md

 php artisan backup:restore
 ```

-You will be prompted to select the backup you want to restore and wether the encryption password from the configuration should be used, to decrypt the backup.
+You will be prompted to select the backup you want to restore and whether the encryption password from the configuration should be used, to decrypt the backup.

 The package relies on an existing `config/backup.php`-file to find your backups, encryption/decryption key and database connections.